 Just like they sound!
-Instead of making one big quiche, I love using a muffin pan to make little lunch-sized morsels of tastiness.
-I use a Texas Style or jumbo pan for all sorts of recipes, the bigger capacity (around ¾ of a cup) means it is just right for lining with puff pastry to make quiches.
+Instead of making one big quiche, you use a muffin pan to make little lunch-sized morsels of tastiness.
+I use a Texas Style or jumbo pan for all sorts of recipes.
+The bigger capacity (around ¾ of a cup) means it is just right for lining with puff pastry to make quiches.

 Whether it is for work or school, mini quiches are a fantastically transportable lunch that you can take on the go.
 They’re great for picnics and parties too.

 They are super quick and easy to make.